rockerBOO/awesome-neovim/README.md

 ### Preconfigured Configuration

-- [Abstract-IDE/Abstract](https://github.com/Abstract-IDE/Abstract) - Abstract, The NeoVim configuration to achieve the power of Modern IDE.
+- [Abstract-IDE/Abstract](https://github.com/Abstract-IDE/Abstract) - Abstract, The Neovim configuration to achieve the power of Modern IDE.
 - [SpaceVim/SpaceVim](https://spacevim.org) - A community-driven modular vim/neovim distribution, like spacemacs but for vim/neovim.
 - [CosmicNvim/CosmicNvim](https://github.com/CosmicNvim/CosmicNvim) - CosmicNvim is a lightweight and opinionated Neovim config for web development, specifically designed to provide a 💫 COSMIC programming experience!
 - [artart222/CodeArt](https://github.com/artart222/CodeArt) - A fast general-purpose IDE written entirely in Lua with an installer for Linux/Windows/macOS and built in `:CodeArtUpdate` command for updating it.
 - [NTBBloodbath/doom-nvim](https://github.com/NTBBloodbath/doom-nvim) - Port of the doom-emacs framework, its goal is to add useful functions to Neovim to start working in a stable and efficient development environment without spending a lot of time configuring everything.
 - [crivotz/nv-ide](https://github.com/crivotz/nv-ide) - Neovim custom configuration, oriented for full stack developers (rails, ruby, php, html, css, SCSS, JavaScript).
 - [LunarVim/LunarVim](https://github.com/LunarVim/LunarVim) - This project aims to help one transition away from VSCode, and into a superior text editing experience.
-- [hackorum/VapourNvim](https://github.com/hackorum/VapourNvim) - A NeoVim config for THE ULTIMATE vim IDE-like experience.
+- [hackorum/VapourNvim](https://github.com/hackorum/VapourNvim) - A Neovim config for THE ULTIMATE vim IDE-like experience.
-- [vi-tality/neovitality](https://github.com/vi-tality/neovitality) - A full-featured NeoVim distribution, packaged with Nix Flake for easy installation and reproducibility.
+- [vi-tality/neovitality](https://github.com/vi-tality/neovitality) - A full-featured Neovim distribution, packaged with Nix Flake for easy installation and reproducibility.
 - [siduck76/NvChad](https://github.com/siduck76/NvChad) - An attempt to make Neovim cli as functional as an IDE while being very beautiful and less bloated.
 - [nvoid-lua/nvoid](https://github.com/nvoid-lua/nvoid) - Simple Neovim config written in Lua with all the modern features available in any **IDE**
-- [cstsunfu/.sea.nvim](https://github.com/cstsunfu/.sea.nvim) - A modular NeoVim configuration with beautiful UI and some useful features(Pomodoro Clock, Window Number).
+- [cstsunfu/.sea.nvim](https://github.com/cstsunfu/.sea.nvim) - A modular Neovim configuration with beautiful UI and some useful features(Pomodoro Clock, Window Number).
 - [shaeinst/roshnivim](https://github.com/shaeinst/roshnivim) - Roshnivim, can be called neovim's distro, is a predefined configs so that you don't need 1000hr to setup neovim as an IDE.
 - [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich Neovim config that is extensible and easy to use with a great set of plugins.
 - [shaunsingh/nyoom.nvim](https://github.com/shaunsingh/nyoom.nvim) - Blazing fast, configurable, minimal and lispy neovim config written in Fennel.
 Base config for users to extend and add upon, leading to a more unique editing experience.